53Aries/Qidi-Q2-Box-Happy-Hare/printer_data/config/mmu/base/README_DRYER.md

 ## Safety Notes

 - The dryer uses your existing heater configuration
+- **Qidi Box Maximum:** The heater is officially rated for 65°C maximum per Qidi specifications
+- All default presets are configured at or below this 65°C limit
 - Ensure your heater is properly configured with appropriate safety limits
 - The system respects the `min_temp`, `max_temp`, and `target_max_temp` settings from your heater configuration
 - When stopping a cycle, the heater returns to its previous target temperature (usually 0)
+- **Custom temperatures:** If using manual mode, keep temperatures at or below 65°C for the Qidi Box

 ## Troubleshooting